USAP Zimbabwe Profiles

 Darden School of Business, MBA '11

-firefox Anywhere (Siko) Sikochi is currently an MBA graduate student at Darden Graduate School of Business, University of Virginia.
-Siko was most recently an Associate in the Financial Markets Practice at CRA International, Inc. in Washington DC.
-He joined CRA in Boston as an Analyst in their Financial Markets group, and was promoted to Associate in the same year in 2007.
-Prior to joining CRA International, he was a Consultant with FTI Consulting based in the Lexecon, Harvard Square office.
+Siko recently completed an MBA from Darden Graduate School of Business, University of Virginia.
+Prior to Darden, Siko was an Associate in the Financial Markets and Life Sciences Practices at CRA International, Inc. He joined CRA in Boston as an Analyst in their Financial Markets group, and was promoted to Associate in the same year in 2007.
+He then transferred to the Life Sciences practice in Washington, D.C. in 2008.
+Prior to joining CRA International, he was a Consultant with FTI Consulting based in the Harvard Square office in Cambridge, MA.

 Rainos Alma Mutamba